ChristianRich/react-login-protected-google-maps/README.md

 ## How to install and run

-Clone, install and run the Node.js authentication repo: https://github.com/ChristianRich/node-server-side-firebase-auth
+Clone, install and run the Node.js authentication app:
+https://github.com/ChristianRich/node-server-side-firebase-auth

-In this repo, install dependencies and start the React app:
+Once above code base is running on `localhost:3001`, in this repo, install dependencies and start the React app:

 ```
 yarn